Neuro-linguistic programming: Main components and core concepts

-NLP can be understood in terms of three broad components: subjectivity, consciousness, and learning.

 According to Bandler and Grinder, people experience the world subjectively, creating internal representations of their experiences.
 These representations involve the five senses and language.
 In other words, our conscious experiences take the form of sights, sounds, feelings, smells, and tastes.
 When we imagine something, recall an event, or think about the future, we utilize these same sensory systems within our minds.
 (Note: Dilts, Grinder, Bandler & DeLozier 1980: "There are three characteristics of effective patterning in NLP which sharply distinguish it from behavioural science as it is commonly practiced today.
 First, for a pattern or generalization regarding human communication to be acceptable or well–formed in NLP, it must include in the description the human agents who are initiating and responding to the pattern being described, their actions, their possible responses.
 Secondly, the description of the pattern must be represented in sensory grounded terms which are available to the user.
 This user–oriented constraint on NLP ensures usefulness.
 We have been continually struck by the tremendous gap between theory and practice in the behavioural sciences—this requirement closes that gap.
 Notice that since patterns must be represented in sensory grounded terms, available through practice to the user, a pattern will typically have multiple representation—each tailored for the differing sensory capabilities of individual users [...]
 Thirdly, NLP includes within its descriptive vocabulary terms which are not directly observable [i.e. representational systems].")
 Furthermore it is stated that these subjective representations of experience have a discernible structure, a pattern.